 However, if you don't have the space, then there are some great compact options out there.

-For example, you can purchase #10 cans (which means that there are 25 cans per pallet.)
-Get creative and store these around your house in places like a bookshelf or under your spare bed.
+For example, you can purchase #10 cans (which means there are 25 cans per pallet.)
+Get creative and store these around your house in a bookshelf or under your spare bed.

 This is great because a lot of people have space that they can put to good use but just aren't sure what to do with it.